xapian/xapian-developer-guide/index.rst

 Getting in touch
 ----------------

-The Xapian community typically works "in the open", via mailing lists and an IRC channel:
+The Xapian community typically works "in the open", via mailing lists and a chat channel:

 * Our `mailing lists <https://xapian.org/lists>`_ are open for anyone to join, although (because we don't want to relay spam to everyone) if you